RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 # From the TOFU-R Snapshot to the BRASATO Curated Dataset

 This repository contains all materials related to the work *"Towards the Assessment of Task-based Chatbots: From the TOFU-R Snapshot to the BRASATO Curated Dataset"*.
 Specifically, it includes:
-- The **TOFU-R dataset**, consisting of Rasa open-source chatbots collected from GitHub.
+- The **TOFU-R dataset**, a snapshot of the Rasa open-source chatbots available in GitHub.
 - The **BRASATO dataset**, a curated subset of selected chatbots derived from TOFU-R.
 - The **methodology scripts** used to create both datasets.
 - The **analysis of ChatGPT parameters** for the extraction of external services.